 The Royal Scottish National Orchestra, conducted by Anna-Maria Helsing, premiered Mr. Thompson's Mask Suite as part of their online concert series in January 2021.

 Also in 2021 Black Pierrot and The Negro Speaks of Rivers, two songs from Mr. Thompson's song cycle, Dream Variations, were performed by Lawrence Brownlee, accompanied by Joseph Joubert, as part of an online concert celebrating Black art song and the poetry of Langston Hughes, curated by Thomas Hampson.
 The concert was broadcast from the Elbphilharmonie, Hamburg.
 In anticipation of the concert, Mr. Thompson took part in an online conversation with Thomas Hampson on the Idagio streaming service.

 Mr. Thompson earned his undergraduate degree in music from the University of Edinburgh, Scotland; his Master’s Degree from Rutgers University in New Jersey; and a jazz diploma from the Berklee College of Music in Boston.
 While at Rutgers University, Mr. Thompson studied jazz piano with Kenny Barron and classical piano with Theodore Lettvin.

-Mr. Thompson is currently Associate Professor of Music at San Diego State University, where he teaches theory, jazz performance, and history.
+Mr. Thompson is currently Professor Emeritus of Music at San Diego State University, where he teaches theory, jazz performance, and history.
 He performs frequently in both jazz and classical concerts as a soloist and in many chamber groups, including his own jazz quintet.